xPaw/PHP-Minecraft-Query/README.md

 ## RCON
 It is possible to send console commands to a Minecraft server remotely using the [Source RCON protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).
 Use [PHP Source Query](https://github.com/xPaw/PHP-Source-Query-Class) library for your RCON needs.

+## SRV DNS record
+This library automatically tries to resolve SRV records.
+If you do not wish to do so, pass `false` as the fourth param in the constructor (after timeout param).

 ## Example
 ```php
 <?php